sabbey37/docs-cloud-cache/docs/create-instance.md

----
-title: Creating a Pivotal Cloud Cache Service Instance
+# Creating a Pivotal Cloud Cache Service Instance
----

 Run `cf create-service p-cloudcache PLAN-NAME SERVICE-INSTANCE-NAME` to create a service instance.
 Replace `PLAN-NAME` with the name from the list of available plans.
 Replace `SERVICE-INSTANCE-NAME` with a name of your choice.
 Use this name to refer to your service instance with other commands.
 Service instance names can include alpha-numeric characters, hyphens, and underscores.